dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 There are those of Us who have suffered greatly and refuse to give in.
-Some of Us are unbreakable, but how do you measure such moral and spritual resillience?
+Some of Us are unbreakable, but how do you measure such moral and spiritual resillience?
 There are many that sense an impending period of great evil.
 What can We do to protect those of us we love?
 What if these unbreakable ones are reincarnated?
 How should we find them?
 What if one's resillience from previous lives can be activated?